kiboschool/tk-future-proof-with-python/src/lessons/try-kibo-onboarding.md

 # Start Onboarding for your Future Proof with Python class

 ---
 Welcome to the Try Kibo onboarding process.
-During this process, you will select a live class, join your class replit team, join Discord and introduce yourself and lastly, prepare for Orientation.
+During this process, you will select a live class, join your class replit team, join Discord and introduce yourself, and lastly, prepare for Orientation.

-**The onboarding is best completed on a laptop or computer.** At the end of this page, there is an onboarding checklist that you must submit in order to receive an invitation to Orientation

-**Deadline: 12pm GMT.
-Thursday, June 29.**
+Note: You **MUST** complete these steps and submit an onboarding checklist form on or before **12 p.m.
+GMT.
+Thursday, October 26** will get an invite to orientation.
+Failure to do these will mean automatic withdrawal from the program

 <aside>